sebwinte/cc2/README.md

 ```
 my-cool-video--webm--medium.mp4
 ```
+After a successfull process your .mp4 video is now a .webm video with a medium copression rate.

 ### cc2-flags:
 As shown in the quickstart example, cc2 works with custom flags which can be easily added to the videos filename.
 Each flag starts with a double hyphen: